glossoverse/kalahim/Kalahim.md

 ## Nouns

 Nouns end either in a vowel or a consonant and follow their respective class declension.
-Archaic forms are given in square brackets.
+Archaic forms of suffixes are given in square brackets.
 The predicative plural ending has two forms, -*nes* and -*nesse* which tend to be respectively the standard in the spoken and written language.

 The predicative is used with the verb *aum-* 'to be', which has an existential meaning (while *ash*- is more generally stative).